(What follows are some introductory comments to Tattúínárdǿla saga, whose text can be read in its entirety on this page.)

 I wrote a little about the runes and Old Norse that I wrote for Disney’s Frozen here.

-I have started posting lessons in the Old Norse language here.
+For a while I posted lessons in the Old Norse language here.